sofiasawczenko/Algebra_Linear/README.md

-# Applied Linear Algebra in Data Analysis: A Practical Guid
+# Applied Linear Algebra in Data Analysis: A Practical Guide

 The primary motivation behind establishing this repository was to disseminate knowledge about Linear Algebra through Python.